 4.1 The sale of non-intoxicating refreshments shall be allowed only after written authorisation of the Manager.

-5.1 The Council shall be entitled summarily to cancel the hiring without in any way being liable to the Hirer or any other person in respect of any loss, damage or expenses suffered by reason of such stoppage or cancellation due to the following circumstances:
+5.1 The Civic Manager shall be entitled summarily to cancel the hiring without in any way being liable to the Hirer or any other person in respect of any loss, damage or expenses suffered by reason of such stoppage or cancellation due to the following circumstances:

 (a) If the Hirer fails to pay the appropriate charges in accordance with the conditions of payment.

-(b) If at any time prior to the commencement of the function it shall appear to the Council that the Hirer has made a material omission or mis-statement in the application form.
+(b) If at any time prior to the commencement of the function it shall appear to the Civic Manager that the Hirer has made a material omission or mis-statement in the application form.

-(d) If the functions has commenced and it shall appear to the Council that the purpose for which the accommodation is being used is not the purpose described in the application form, or is considered unlawful, undesirable, unsuitable or similar.
+(d) If the function has commenced and it shall appear to the Civic Manager that the purpose for which the accommodation is being used is not the purpose described in the application form, or is considered unlawful, undesirable, unsuitable or similar.

 (e) If the premises become unfit because of the damage or discovery of a health and safety risk.

-(f) If the Council discovers the Hirer to be unfit to organise the function for whatever reason.
+(f) If the Civic Manager discovers the Hirer to be unfit to organise the function for whatever reason.